mtplr/blacomcalc/README.md

 `s` indicates a single bond and `d` a double.

-## Example of input file 2

-This will calculate only the BLA value for one molecule, and one bond angle between three atoms.
+This other one, instead, will calculate only the BLA value for one molecule, and one bond angle between three atoms.

 ```
 1